alexandershov/IdeaProjects/tools/unreal_engine/unreal_engine.md

 You can project settings with "Edit" -> "Project settings", "Cmd"-comma are not for the project settings, but for the editor settings.

+### Blueprint
+Blueprint is a visual programming language.
+Essentially, you build a graph of nodes.
+Node can be event (e.g. collision) or action (e.g. "Print String")

+For collision you can use event ActorBeginOverlap, for printing you can use action "Print String"

+You can blueprint to existing items: "Add" -> "New blueprint script component" and then edit blueprint.

+You can see logs in "Output Logs" tab, it's in the bottom left corner of the screen.